GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ## #Unic Points

 - The player decides where to go, not the game.
-The player creates chambers with different types of obstacles inside
+The player creates rooms with different types of obstacles inside
-- Each chamber may contain different obstacles from the previous chamber, so the player always faces new challenges
+- Each room may contain different obstacles from the previous room, so the player always faces new challenges
 - The player evaluates whether or not to take debuffs to obtain other advantages such as a better position to jump

+## #Rooms and obstacles

+type 1
+type 2
+type 3
+type 4
+type 5

+## #movement

+Unreal Engine m
+my new movement 1
+my new movement 2

+## #debuff

+## #score and quest